nicholsons/comp0035_coursework_template/README.md

 Feel free to copy and adapt this code for your group.

 Do not reply on the pages in this repo as a checklist for what needs to be included however.
 Make sure you carefully read the spec on Moodle which states what needs to be included.

+### To use this in Pycharm
+- Create a new project by cloning from VCS (copy and paste in the URL to this repo)
+- Go to the settings/preferences in PyCharm, find the Project section and select Python interpreter.
+- Next to the Python Interpeter box click on the gear symbol and select Add.
+Add a new venv for the project.
+- Open https://www.jetbrains.com/help/pycharm/managing-dependencies.html#apply_dependencies to see how to install the dependencies from requirements.txt.
+An alternative is to open the Terminal that is within Pycharm (View | Tool Windows | Terminal) and type: `pip install -r requirements.txt`
+- Return to Settings/Preferences and find Project | Project Structure.
+Check that the `templates` directory is shown as a Template Folder (you can use the Mark as options to mark it if it isn't already highlighted).
+- Still in Settings/Preferences, check